Sotiriou Wilmowski Logo

 Employer Liability

-Furthermore, insufficient training programs can leave drivers ill-prepared to handle challenging situations on the road, increasing the risk of accidents.
+Furthermore, insufficient training programs can leave drivers ill-prepared to handle challenging situations on the road, increasing the risk of truck accidents.
 Maintenance of vehicles is another crucial aspect of employer responsibility, and failure to keep trucks in safe working condition can lead to catastrophic failures while in transit.

 Manufacturer Liability

 Identifying manufacturer liability requires in-depth analysis by experts familiar with engineering principles and product design.
-Plaintiffs must demonstrate that the defect directly contributed to the accident and resulting injuries, often through examination of the vehicle’s maintenance records and expert testimony.
+Plaintiffs must demonstrate that the defect directly contributed to the truck accident and resulting injuries, often through examination of the vehicle’s maintenance records and expert testimony.

 Third-Party Liability